wolfvictorOSI/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 ### Storage.Total.Counts

-The Storage.Totals.Counts stream includes counts of the types, streams and stream views of all namespaces of the storage component.
+The Storage.Totals.Counts stream includes counts of the types, streams, and stream views of all namespaces of the storage component.

 | Type         | Property |  Description     |
 |--------|--------------|-----------------------------------|